psrc/transportation/aq_scoring/README.md

 You should see (AQ_SCORING) in the prompt.
 This indicates that the prompt is using all the libraries associated with the virtual environment.
 This environment will need to be activated using this command any time a new prompt is opened.

 ## Elmer Connections
-Most Data staff should already have access to work with Elmer databases.
 Check that the ODBC driver is installed on your workspace by searching for it in Windows - it should show up as ODBC Data Sources (64-bit).
 If not, [download the ODBC Driver 17 here](https://go.microsoft.com/fwlink/?linkid=2200732) and follow the install instructions, selecting all defaults.
 If there are problems connecting with Elmer, contact Brice or Chris Peak.

-# Usage
+## Input Data and Configuration
 Configuration settings for the script are controlled by **configuration.toml**.

-## Input Data
+Projects to be buffered and analyzed should be stored in a shapefile, with the path defined in **project_dir**.
+The code assumes project shapefile includes the following columns:
+- projID (project ID for reference)
+- App_ID (unique application ID)

+Outputs are written locally to the working directory, in an folder called **outputs** by default.

+Users should specify the population data in **ofm_estimate_year** and **ofm_vintage**.
+Generally, these should be the same year and reflect the most current available data.

+The **buffer_distance** configuration specifies distance around each project to consider.
+The value is in feet and is set to 1/2 mile (2,640 feet) by default.

+# Usage and Outputs
+To run the script, use the Anaconda prompt and ensure the AQ_SCORING environment is active (see above).
+From the project directory enter:
+`python process_data.py`

+On a high-powered server the script takes about 90 seconds to run.
+Less powerful machines will take longer, perhaps several minutes.
+When the script is complete, the total processing time will be reported and the outputs will be available at **outputs\project_population.csv.**